 It’s getting close to the end of the photos from my South Africa trip.
 This group of photos was shot near the middle of the trip and includes a variety of subjects.
 The exotic birds were photographed at Birds of Eden, a bird sanctuary that is a cage so big the birds don’t realize they are in a cage.
 It covers several acres and the net is about 100 feet overhead.
 A funny sign graced the men’s room at Monkeyland nearby.
 Bloukrans bridge is the largest in South Africa and known for its bungee jumping.
-The two bridges by the sea are at the mouth of the Storms River.
+The foot bridges by the sea are at the mouth of the Storms River.
 A bridge through the forest was captured at Monkeyland.
 The black and white landscape and oyster sign are from Knysna.
 If anyone knows the correct names for the birds, please leave me a comment and I will change the captions.

 About halfway across the Southern tip of the African continent lies Tsitsikamma Park.
 Storms River is a major landmark in the area.
 It is crossed by a suspension foot bridge.
 This is the only national park that I have ever entered where the gatekeepers made me sign a liability release as if I was engaging into some very hazardous activity.
 Perhaps waking across a swinging bridge with a bunch of retired Germans is dangerous.
 Also in the park is the Bloukrans Bridge which is the largest bridge in South Africa and the highest commercial bungee jump in the world.
 Despite it’s reasonable price, I passed on the jump.
 Besides, they don’t let anyone take cameras or mobile phones out to the platform.
 They are happy to sell you a CD shot by their photographer.
 The panoramic photo of the gorge is made up of six 36MP shots with a net 100MP in the stitched image.